 I hope you enjoy the following photographs of my traditional Prince Edward Island Thanksgiving Dinner.

-This is a wonderful butternut squash soup.
-Served with hot biscuits from the oven, this soup is a wonderful start to any autumn meal!
-The recipe I used came from The Italian Dish.
+Seasonal butternut squash soup, served with hot biscuits from the oven, is a wonderful start to any autumn meal!

 We have still been able to get some “greens” from the garden though this is the end of them for this season.
 This simple salad was made with one-half pear, red onion rings, green grapes, dried cranberries, and pecans, then drizzled with a cranberry-pear balsamic vinaigrette.